Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 * `address delegationApprover`: if set, this address must sign and approve new delegation from Stakers to this Operator *(optional)*
 * `uint32 stakerOptOutWindowBlocks`: the minimum delay (in blocks) between beginning and completing registration for an AVS. *(currently unused)*

 `registerAsOperator` cements the Operator's `OperatorDetails`, and self-delegates the Operator to themselves - permanently marking the caller as an Operator.
-They cannot "deregister" as an Operator - however, they can exit the system by withdrawing their funds via the `EigenPodManager` or `StrategyManager`.
+They cannot "deregister" as an Operator - however, they can exit the system by withdrawing their funds via `queueWithdrawal`.

 *Effects*:
 * Sets `OperatorDetails` for the Operator in question
 * Delegates the Operator to itself
-* If the Operator has deposited into the `EigenPodManager` and is not in undelegation limbo, the `DelegationManager` adds these shares to the Operator's shares for the beacon chain ETH strategy.
+* If the Operator has shares in the `EigenPodManager`, the `DelegationManager` adds these shares to the Operator's shares for the beacon chain ETH strategy.
 * For each of the three strategies in the `StrategyManager`, if the Operator holds shares in that strategy they are added to the Operator's shares under the corresponding strategy.

 *Requirements*: